SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

     ![Figure: Introduction](resources/readme/wakeup.png)

 ### AWS Configuration
-AWS will ONLY begin by implementing the modifications and settings listed below.
+AWS ONLY begins by implementing the modifications and settings listed below.

 >Note: AWS will work ONLY in PS4 Active power state.